visualjerk/vue-cion-design-system/src/styleguide/docs/Layout.md

-Layout components are used to achieve consistent spacing for other components.
+Layout components are used to group related content together.
+The also provide consistent spacing for blocks of content.